kasperg/mkv-submerge/README.md

 1. Download or `git clone https://github.com/kasperg/mkv-submerge.git` to a directory
 2. From the directory run `composer install` to install external dependencies.
-3. Run `php mkv-submerge.php help merge` to see the available options
+3. Run `./bin/mkv-submerge help merge` to see the available options

 ## Credits